 There are no errata or changes in Junos OS Release 18.4R1 documentation for PTX Series.

 Migration, Upgrade, and Downgrade Instructions

-This section contains the procedure to upgrade Junos OS, and the upgrade and downgrade policies for Junos OS.
+This section contains the procedure to upgrade Junos OS, and the upgrade and downgrade policies for Junos OS for the PTX Series.
 Upgrading or downgrading Junos OS might take several hours, depending on the size and configuration of the network.

 When upgrading or downgrading Junos OS, use the jinstall package.
 For information about the contents of the jinstall package and details of the installation process, see the Installation and Upgrade Guide.
 Use other packages, such as the jbundle package, only when so instructed by a Juniper Networks support representative.

 Back up the file system and the currently active Junos OS configuration before upgrading Junos OS.
 This allows you to recover to a known, stable environment if the upgrade is unsuccessful.
 Issue the following command: